Shoeburyness: Transport

+The A13 links the town with east London; it provides a direct link to the M25 motorway.

+Shoeburyness is served by Arriva Herts & Essex, First Essex and Stephensons of Essex bus companies; routes connect the town with Southend, Leigh-on-Sea and Rayleigh.

 Education

 Shoeburyness High School is the only secondary school in the town and includes a sixth form.
 Primary education is provided by St George's Catholic Primary School, Friars Primary School, Hinguar Primary School & Nursery, Richmond Avenue Primary and Nursery School, and Thorpedene Primary School & Nursery.
 The latter four schools also offer nursery education.

 Leisure

 Shoeburyness Leisure Centre in Delaware Road provides a swimming pool, gym and indoor courts.
 Shoeburyness formerly had an operating cinema, The Palace in Ness Road which opened in 1913 and closed in 1955.

 Gunners Park and Shoebury Ranges is a 25-hectare nature reserve managed by the Essex Wildlife Trust (EWT).
 Other parks include Shoeburyness Park, Friars Park, Bishopsteignton Park, Shoebury Common and St. Mary's Nature Reserve.
 A skate park is located in Anson Chase.

 Conservation

 Shoebury Garrison is one of Southend's 14 listed conservation areas, being first designated in 1981 before a further extension in 2004.
 Historic England have listed a total of 44 properties between Grade II and Grade II*, with both parish churches amongst this list.
 The majority of the listings are on the former garrison site, including the Cart and Wagon Shed heritage and community centre.